 "A knee replacement is a procedure to remove your damaged knee joint and replace it with an artificial one (a prosthesis or implant).
 When only some of the joint is damaged, your surgeon may be able to repair or replace just the damaged parts.
 When the entire joint is damaged, a total knee replacement is done.
 Your surgeon will choose the implant that best fits your body size and lifestyle."

-A knee replacement is normally performed under general anaesthetic.
+A knee replacement is normally performed under Spinal Anaesthetic and sedation.
 The operation usually takes between an hour and an hour and a half.

 Your surgeon will make a cut on the front of your knee and remove the damaged joint surfaces.
 They will replace these with an artificial knee joint made of metal, plastic, ceramic, or a combination of these materials (see figure 1).